JackHumphries9/jackhumphries9/README.md

 ## I'm a Student and Developer!

-- 🔭 I’m currently working on A Levels!
+- 🔭 I’m currently working on: A Levels!
-- 🌱 I’m currently learning NodeJS Passport
+- 🌱 I’m currently learning: React JS
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love sports and I play powerchair football